Welcome

 Attempt these questions before reading this article.
 If you find some difficult or cannot remember the answers, remember to look more closely at that area during your revision.

-3. In what situation is a bottom-up approach preferred for equity analysis?
+3. When is a bottom-up approach most appropriate for equity analysis?

 Introduction

 Industry and company analysis provide the basis for security valuation.
+Equity analysts must understand not only a firm’s historical performance but also its likely future revenues, costs, and profits.
 Forecasting—the process of estimating the future financial performance of firms—can be approached using top-down or bottom-up techniques.
 Understanding both frameworks, and knowing when to use each, is essential for CFA candidates.

 Key Term: top-down forecasting

-An approach to financial analysis that begins with macroeconomic indicators, moves to sector trends, and then to individual company projections.
+An approach to financial analysis that begins with macroeconomic indicators, moves to sector or industry trends, and then to individual company projections.

 Key Term: bottom-up forecasting

-A company-centric approach to financial analysis that builds financial projections by aggregating firm-specific data without explicit linkage to macro or industry forecasts.
+A company-centric approach to financial analysis that builds financial projections by aggregating firm-specific data (such as product lines or regions), often without an explicit starting point in macro or industry forecasts.

 Key Term: industry analysis